YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * The default is 128.

-* Except on the advice of your YottaDB support channel, YottaDB recommends leaving the default values unchanged in production environments, until and unless, you have data from testing and benchmarking that demonstrates a benefit from a change.
+* Except on the advice of your YottaDB support channel, YottaDB recommends leaving the default values unchanged in production environments, until and unless you have data from testing and benchmarking that demonstrates benefits from a change.

 **-SPIN_SLEEP_MASK**

-Specifies the maximum number nanoseconds for processes to sleep while waiting to obtain critical sections for shared resources, principally those involving databases.
+Specifies the maximum number of nanoseconds for processes to sleep while waiting to obtain critical sections for shared resources, principally those involving databases.
 The format of the -SPIN_SLEEP_MASK qualifier is:

 .. parsed-literal::
    -SPIN_SLEEP_MASK=hex_mask